 For the fruit sector, for example, there is a use case for Oranges in India.
 It examines how IoT technologies can improve cultivation, processing, sales and logistics.
 These include weather stations and thermal cameras that work with sensors, early warning systems to control pests or diseases that allow variable pesticide use and selective harvesting, food traceability technologies such as RFID or barcodes, and smart packaging process.

-WeMakeIOT: Our team is in the process of developing different solutions for farm owners & green-house owners in the areas of farm productivity and resource optimisation. .
+Our team is in the process of developing different solutions for farm owners & green-house owners in the areas of farm productivity and resource optimization.

 This is the time to invest in smart farming or to build an IoT solution for farm and greenhouse.
 So dive right in.

-To receive professional consultation from our experts, get in touch with us via– [email protected] or log on to www.wemakeiot.com to connect.
+To receive professional consultation from our experts, get in touch with us via– info@wemakeiot or log on to www.wemakeiot.com to connect.